 SPECIFIC GRAVITY (relative density) - the theory

 Density is the amount of 'stuff' in a given space.
-Take a wedding ring made of alluminium and an identical-looking item (same size) made of platinum.
-The platinum wedding ring will feel over eight times as heavy as the alluminium wedding ring.
+Take a wedding ring made of alluminium and an identical-looking ring (same size) made of platinum.
+The platinum ring will feel over eight times as heavy as the alluminium wedding ring.

 You will lift the aluminium item and say, "That's light!"
 You will lift the platinum item and say, "That's heavy!".

-For the sake of the physics (which I shan't explain here) a cube of water measuring 1cm X 1cm X 1cm weighs 1g.
-Specific gravity is: how much a 1cm X 1cm X 1cm cube of unknown material* weighs compared with 1cm X 1cm X 1cm of water. [* This can be any 'material', e.g. metals, gemstones, even another liquid].
+For the sake of the physics (which I shan't explain here) we 'expect' that a cube of water measuring 1cm X 1cm X 1cm will weigh 1g.
+Specific gravity is: how much a 1cm X 1cm X 1cm cube of unknown material weighs compared with 1cm X 1cm X 1cm of water.
+[When I say, "unknown material" I mean any 'material', e.g. metals, gemstones].

-So, for instance, a result of SG 6.5 would mean your metal is 6.5X heavier than the same volume of water; for instance, a result of SG 1.5 would mean it was 50% heavier than the same volume of water.
+So, for instance, a result of SG 6.5 would mean your metal is 6.5X heavier than the same volume of water; or SG 1.5 would mean it was 50% heavier than the same volume of water.
 As you may notice, you don't actually have to cut the items into 1cm X 1cm X 1cm squares!

 But please don't worry if you don't understand any of that, you only need to know how to take the measurement.

-In practice you really don't need to know about heaver-than or lighter-than an equivalent volume of water.
+In practice you really don't need to know about heavier-than or lighter-than or the weight of water.
 In practice all you need to know is how to take the measurement:

 Weigh the item.
 This is the